hitherejoe/FlutterOAuth/README.md

 Redirect URL and the response type.
 This should satisfy most requests, but if not then you can pass in other optional parameters for:

-- contentType - This allows you to change the content type for the request.
-Fr example, for Spotify API authorization you need to use "application/x-www-form-urlencoded"
+- __contentType__ - This allows you to change the content type for the request.
+For example, for Spotify API authorization you need to use "application/x-www-form-urlencoded"

 ```dart